Skip to contentSkip to main content

 Common Forms of Disability Discrimination

-• Denying promotions, raises, or training opportunities because of a disability
+• Denying promotions, raises, or training opportunities because of a disability or perceived disability

 • Retaliation for requesting accommodations or reporting discrimination